Picking an Angle for Your At-Home Climbing Wall

 A vertical angle is probably the most common for at-home climbing walls.
 It is a neutral angle that allows for both easy and difficult climbs depending on the holds used.
 It is also a great angle for children for the same reasons as the slab.
 The biggest downside to a vertical angle is that it doesn't allow much room for improvement.
 Slab climbing is a fun and important skill set, but only encompasses a small fraction of the movements that rock climbing requires.
 Much like the slab wall, once you reach an intermediate level, you will likely wish that you had some kind of overhang to challenge you as a climber.

-Want an elegant, strong, ready made solution for adults, kids, indoor or outdoor right now?
-Check out our Home Climbing Panels!
+Want an elegant, strong, ready made solution for adults or kids right now?
+Check out Tree Frog Home Climbing Walls!

 Overhung walls are by far the best walls for any kind of rock climbing training at home.
 "Overhung" captures a huge range of angles, each of which has specific benefits and downsides.
 As a rule of thumb, overhung walls require core tension to keep your feet on the wall.
 The more dramatic the angle, the more core tension is required.
 Also, as the angle becomes more dramatic, it becomes increasingly difficult to set easy climbs on the wall.
 Finally, overhung walls more closely resemble the types of angles you will find when bouldering outdoors.
 Let's take a look at a couple of popular angles: